If It's Good for General Motors,

 dogma?
 Very few, I suggest.
 The widespread acceptance has been accomplished

-through simple repetition, devoid of argument and rich in the rhetoric of
+through simple repetition, devoid of argument and evidence and rich in the rhetoric of

 "freedom."
 About the only supporting argument form of note is "anecdotal

 evidence" and "false generalization."
 Supporters of market